ccoutant/dwarf-locations/005-locations-on-stack.md

 > The above kinds of locations are considered "simple" locations.
 >
-> A composite location describes an object or value which
+> A composite location describes an object or value which may be
-> may be contained in part of a register or stored in more than one
+> contained in part of a register or stored in more than one location.
-> location.
-Each piece is described by a composition operation.
-There
+> Each piece is described by a composition operation.
+There may be one
-> may be one or more composition operations in a single composite
+> or more composition operations in a single composite location
+> description.
+A composite location may be either _partial_ or
+> _complete_.
+While under construction, it is _partial_, and is
+> converted to a _complete_ composite location explicitly by a
+> `DW_OP_piece_end` operator, or implicitly at the end of the DWARF
+> expression.
+>
-> location description.
-A series of such operations describes the parts
+> A series of piece operations describes the parts of a value in memory
-> of a value in memory address order.
-Each composition operation pops a
-> location description from the stack and replaces it with a new
+> address order.
+Each piece operation pops a location `A` from the stack
-> composite location description on the DWARF stack.
-If the immediately
+> and updates the partial composite location `B` in the preceding
-> preceding element on the stack is also a composite location
+> element of the stack by appending the new piece described by `A`.
+If
-> description (i.e., it is not the first piece in the series), the two
+> `A` is the only element on the stack, or the second element `B` on the
-> composite location descriptions are combined into a single composite
-> location description.
+> stack is not a partial composite location, however, a new partial
+> location is pushed onto the stack with `A` as the first piece.
 >
 > A composite location may be formed from several simple locations by
 > the composition operations described in this section.
 Each simple